 Registration confirmation emails have a couple of key uses.
 For one thing, they prevent confusion down the line about whether the registration was accepted.
-This verifies to the registrant that they have successfully signed up and that their payment is received.
+This verifies to the registrant that they have successfully signed up and that their payment has been received.

-This type of email also opens up a communication channel between your association and online course takers.
-If there are any questions that attendees need answered, members can simply hit reply or use preferred contact details provided in the email.
+This type of email also opens up a communication channel between your association and online course participants.
+If there are any questions that registrants need answered, they can simply hit reply or use the preferred contact details provided in the email.

 This is also the place to relay all pertinent course information and target actions in the email.
 For instance, if a particular form needs to be completed before the course, make sure you have a bright button indicating that.
 Or, if the course requires a Zoom profile, the email should make this the focus action.
-If there are any urgent deadlines or other dates make sure to bold them so that readers don’t accidentally gloss over it.
+If there are any urgent deadlines or other dates, make sure to bold them so that readers don’t accidentally gloss over these important details.

 If you are having some trouble figuring out exactly what to say in your online course registration emails, Regpack has a handy guide along with three templates.
 Use the templates as inspiration and then tweak them to fit your association’s exact needs.

-Selling courses to your association members is a socially distant and safe way to provide an engaging experience and exciting learning opportunities.
-From making sure you offer the right courses to streamlining the registration process, the above tips and strategies will help you take your own member engagement to the next level in this new year.
+Selling online courses to your association members provides them with engaging experiences and exciting learning opportunities.
+From making sure you offer the right courses to streamlining the registration process, the above tips and strategies will help you take your own member engagement to the next level moving forward.
 Good luck!